Braces or Invisalign: How Do I Straighten My Teeth?

 Patients need to be reviewed by the dentist every 4-6 weeks to ensure that the teeth are moving according to plan.
 As there are no wires to change or adjust, each appointment is usually much faster – and less painful – than with braces.
 Just like with braces, treatment time varies with the complexity of the case.

 Is it for Everyone?

 The Invisalign system of aligners is suitable for adults & older teenagers who have mild to moderate irregularities of their teeth.
 It is particularly suitable for those who have had treatment with braces in their teens but now have mild relapse.
-Braces, on the other hand are much more versatile and can treat a wide variety of problems.
+Braces, on the other hand, increase versatility and can treat a large variety of problems.
 In cases of severe crowding, where teeth need to be extracted, it is possible that treatment with Invisalign will take longer.

 There are other issues to consider, such as your lifestyle or habits & your expectations.

 Fixed braces cannot be removed, so cleaning may be difficult.
 This is a particular concern for those adults who are susceptible to gum disease and need to practise a high level of hygiene.
 Invisalign is removable so cleaning teeth is much easier.

 On the flip side, a high degree of discipline is needed to make sure the appliance is worn diligently according to instructions.
 Invisalign is best for people for whom it is necessary that their treatment is discrete.
 Your expectations and the demands of your work or social life will influence your decision on whether you choose braces or aligners.